-- Minor version updates installed automatically, by WordPress or WP NET
+- Minor version updates are installed automatically

 - You are free to update yourself at any time

 - Major version = 4.1 to 4.2, or 3.9 to 4.0

 - Minor version = 4.1.0 to 4.1.1, or 4.2.2 to 4.2.3 (also referred to as a point release)

 Each time a new major WordPress version is released we conduct in-house testing and review.
 We try to identify any changes that may cause problems for our customers.
 The WordPress development team also responds to feedback from users and as issues are identified they begin working on a minor version (point release) to address any problems.

 NOTE: Only WordPress updates approved by WP NET will be automatically deployed.
 We reserve the right to delay or cancel any update for any reason.
 If approved, updates will be deployed at a time to be determined by WP NET.

 To ensure stability and to minimise the risk fo breaking changes and other unforseen issues with WordPress major version releases, WP NET will usually defer major release updates until the first point release.
 This is relatively common practice for managed WordPress hosts.

 Plugin Compatibility with Major WordPress Release Versions

 It is the responsibility of plugin authors to test and update their plugins for compatibility with each new verison of WordPress.
 If issues are identified, plugin authors will usually release an update prior to the release of the new WordPress version.
 Plugin compatibility with your currently installed WordPress version is highlighted on the WordPress Admin - Plugins - Add New page, and search results: